 Parties contemplating lease terms that relate to subleasing or terms for an actual sublease should consider the implications that case law may have on the survival of a sublease upon the surrender, forfeiture, or termination of a prime lease.
 Failure to do so could result in in an unexpected outcome.
 An examination of the cases below illustrates this point.

 Voluntary Surrender of Prime Lease Does Not Terminate Sublease – Buttner v.
 Kasser (1912) 19 Cal.App.
 755.

 In Buttner v.
 Kasser (1912) 19 Cal.App.
 755, M.A.
-Lang (“Lang”) entered into a 15 year sublease with Bay Front Improvement Company (“Bayfront”) for the premises included in Lang’s lease.
-Bayfront then entered into a 2 year sublease with the Kasser Brothers (“Kasser”) for a portion of said premises, namely a cigar stand.
+Lang (“Lang”) subleased its premises to Bay Front Improvement Company (“Bayfront”) who then subleased a portion of the premises, a cigar stand, to the Kasser Brothers.
 Later, the sublease between Lang and Bayfront was cancelled by mutual consent of Lang and Bayfront.
-However, Kasser did not consent to cancel Kasser’s sublease and Kasser continued to occupy the cigar stand.
+However, the Kasser Brothers did not agree to cancel their sublease and continued to occupy the cigar stand.

-On appeal, Kasser asserted that a lessor, who accepts from its lessee, a voluntary surrender of the lessee’s term and consents to a voluntary cancellation of the lease, cannot ignore the rights of a subtenant under a valid sublease and compel the subtenant to pay the reasonable value of the use and occupation of the subleased premises.
+On appeal, the Kasser Brothers asserted that when a lessor accepts from its lessee, a voluntary surrender of the lessee’s term and consents to a voluntary cancellation of the lease, the lessor cannot ignore the rights of a subtenant under a valid sublease and compel the subtenant to pay the reasonable value of the use and occupation of the subleased premises.

 “‘A tenant may surrender his estate to his landlord, but if he have since its commencement created some minor interest out of it, or have made an underlease, he cannot, by surrendering, destroy the charge or affect the estate of the underlessee.’”
 (Buttner, supra, 19 Cal.App. at p.
 760, quoting Bailey v.
 Richardson (1885) 66 Cal.
 416, 421-422.)